Jacqueline Coutras

 Jacqueline Coutras, born in 1942, is a French geographer, CNRS researcher, and pioneer of gender geography in France.
 Along with Jeanne Fagnani, she took part in the institutionalization of international feminist geography.

-In her 1996 book, (Urban crisis and gendered spaces), she addresses the issue of sexual spatial asymmetries, and shows that if women have expanded the space to which they were traditionally confined through access to paid work and car driving, they nevertheless were not able to achieve full access to all spaces of socialization.
+In her 1996 book Urban crisis and gendered spaces she addressed the issue of sexual spatial asymmetries, and showed that if women have expanded the space to which they were traditionally confined through access to paid work and car driving, they nevertheless were not able to achieve full access to all spaces of socialization.
 Cities remain unequal spaces.

 Biography

 Jacqueline Coutras is a pioneer in gender geography and "an important reference for all feminist geographers".
 She is a CNRS researcher at the Institut de recherche sur les sociétés contemporaines (Iresco).
 She also holdthe the French academic title «agrégée in geography».

 She defended her post-graduate thesis in 1975 under the direction of Jacqueline Beaujeu-Garnier, on "economic activity zones and development in the western part of the Paris region ".